 You will find a few pieces of garments labeled Made in Cambodia, Made in Vietnam and Made in China in the outlets.

-Food souvenir shopping is huge in Bandung too.
+Food souvenir shopping is vast in Bandung too.
 Get to one of the Oleh Oleh shops – local snack shops or a bakery factory outlet like Kartika Sari.
 In Kartika Sari, we bought cheesecake and snacks made of local cheese.
-There are local sweets like lapis legit (thin layer cakes), almond cookies, bagelen keju (a type of cheese cookies), brownies and more.
+Try lapis legit (thin layer cakes), almond cookies, bagelen keju (a type of cheese cookies) and brownies.

 Bandung offers more than just shopping outlets along Jalan Riau, Jalan Setiabudi, and Jalan Dago.
 This West Java capital city has the old colonial buildings, angklung (a traditional bamboo musical instrument) performances, tea and strawberry plantations, Sundanese cuisine, and natural wonders like the Mount Tangkuban Parahu and Kawah Putih’s crater.